Energy Forecasting: Utilising the Power of Tomorrow’s Data

 Energy forecasting involves predicting the demand load and price of various energy sources, including both fossil fuels and renewable energy resources like wind and solar.

 With an accurate energy usage forecast, a business can efficiently allocate and manage resources, this is crucial to maintain a stable energy supply to the consumer; energy forecasting is fundamental as we transition to renewable energy sources which do not produce consistent energy.
-Energy companies, grid operators and industrial consumers rely on forecasts to optimize their operations.
+Energy companies, grid operators and industrial consumers rely on forecasts to optimise their operations.
 Over- or undercontracting can lead to significant financial losses, so precise forecasts are essential.

 Energy load prices and forecasts greatly influence the energy sector and the decisions made across multiple departments in energy companies.
 For example, medium to long-term energy forecasts are vital for planning and investing in new capacity, they guide decisions on new assets, transmission lines and distribution networks.
 Another example is risk mitigation, unstable electricity prices can be handled with accurate forecasting of the market, companies can develop bidding strategies, production schedules and consumption patterns to minimize risk and maximize profits.

-Energy forecasting is foused on performance, i.e. how much over or under a forecast is and performance during extreme weather days.
+Energy forecasting is focused on performance, i.e. how much over or under a forecast is and performance during extreme weather days.
 Quantifying a financial impact relative to market conditions can be diffcult.
 However, a rough estimate of savings from a 1% reduction in the mean absolute percentage error (MAPE) for a utility with a 1 GW peak load includes:

-• $500,000 per year from long-term load forecasting
+- $500,000 per year from long-term load forecasting

-• $300,000 per year from short-term load forecasting
+- $300,000 per year from short-term load forecasting

-• $600,000 per year from short-term load and price forecasting
+- $600,000 per year from short-term load and price forecasting

 Energy Forecasting allows for significant cost avoidance due to better price forecasts and risk management.